decaporg/decap-cms/website/content/pages/community.md

 ---
 title: Community Page
-headline: Help us build the CMS of the future.
+headline: Help us build the CMS of the future..
 subhead: Get support, give support, and find out what's new through the channels below.
 sections:
   - title: support